 Furthermore, the app ecosystem is not really helping with ‘the mission’.
 In order to use cryptocurrency Libra, you need Messenger, WhatsApp or dedicated Libra app.
 That means you need to have Facebook.
 That means you need to have a smartphone.
 Smartphones are widely popular and accessible to almost anyone, that’s true, but if you want to buy Libra coins, you’ll have to pay with real money.
 To summarize – if you don’t have access to a bank, you need an app, a Facebook account, a smartphone, and real money.
 Currently, retail banks offer much simpler solutions – will Libra be actually better?

-The future of Libra is not very clear yet, and we’re talking about it even before the product launched.
+The future of cryptocurrency Libra is not very clear yet, and we’re talking about it even before the product launched.
 USA lawmakers are asking (for now) to postpone Facebook’s new project, at least until the regulators can investigate potential issues.
 According to the New York Times, seven Libra’s close partners signed “non-binding agreements” knowing they could bail and not promote new cryptocurrency if things ‘get too hot’.
 The NYT reports that these companies are not overzealous to be too closely associated with Libra in the light of its uncertain regulatory status quo.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.